CRETE · GREECE

 - 3 From Chania: Wine and Olive Oil Tasting Tour with Snacks

-Heraklion for Knossos and the harbour.
-Chania for the Venetian old town.
+Heraklion for Knossos and the museum.
+Chania for the Venetian harbour and the west.
 Rethymno for the fortress and the gorges south.
-Spinalonga for the boat ride and the ruins.
-Lasithi for windmills and the Cave of Zeus.
+Spinalonga for the boat and the ruins.
+Lasithi for the windmills and the cave.
 Elafonisi for the pink sand.

 By activity

-Boat if you want the lagoons.
-Hike if you want the gorge.
-Safari if you want the back roads.
-Knossos for the labyrinth, olive oil for the table, raki for the after.
+Boat for the lagoons.
+Walk for the gorge.
+Jeep for the back roads.
+Knossos for the labyrinth, an olive farm for the table, raki for after.

 Just added